codesharedot/qtum-price-ruby/README.md

-# ontology price ruby
+# nem price ruby

-Gets the ontology price with Ruby (from JSON).
+Gets the nem price with Ruby (from JSON).

 https://ruby-lang.co